audreyHa/MusicJournal/README.md

 Firebase Analytics may share Data with other tools provided by Firebase, such as Crash Reporting, Authentication, Remote Config or Notifications.

 Personal Data collected by MusiCord through Firebase:
-- Geography/region\n
+- Geography/region
-- Usage data\n
+- Usage data
-- Number of users\n
+- Number of users
 - Number of sessions
 - Session duration
 - iPhone type